barthap/expo-mega-demo/README.md

 - Frequency bin labels are wrong 🤷.
 Eventually I needed to display them in log scale and I am too lazy to think about how to recalculate everything properly.
 - Modifying the `sound.setOnAudioSampleReceived` callback and the Reanimated 2 stuff requires at least picking the song again to reload properly, sometimes whole app restart is needed.
 - May not work on emulator. _The JSI Audio should work, but as far as I remember, the music picker does not open.
 And, of course, Bluetooth cannot work on simulator._
-- Not yet works for Android
+- ~~Not yet works for Android~~ There's basic experimental Android support, but with issues:
-  - Waiting for Expo Modules architecture to support Kotlin DSL.
+  - GL View crashes
-  - The MusicPicker module isn't implemented yet for that platform for the above reason (instead there's a copy-pasted `expo-haptics` code ¯\_(ツ)\_/¯)
+  - JSI Audio crashes after few seconds
-  - No JSI-related `expo-av` changes applied.
+  - ...

 ### Applied patches